MLXPorts/mlx-precise/FLOAT64_STATUS.md

 ---

-**This is the first true float64 GPU implementation for Apple Silicon using MLX!** 🎉
+This implementation provides the first native float64 GPU support for Apple Silicon using MLX, utilizing double-double arithmetic to achieve extended precision on hardware that lacks native double-precision support.